OpenDemocracyManitoba/OpenDemocracyManitoba.github.io/draft.md

 ## Second Half Meeting the Makers

-Kirk Cumming, manager of data & application service for the City of Winnipeg, Charles Thrift of the International Institute for Sustainable Development (IISD). via skype: @jiguiniz, Senior Policy Analyst at Ontario Ministry of Government Services @andrewfogg joins #OGT14 via skype.  import.io
+Kirk Cumming, manager of data & application service for the City of Winnipeg, Charles Thrift of the International Institute for Sustainable Development (IISD).
+And via Skype [Jose Javier](http://twitter.com/jiguiniz), Senior Policy Analyst at Ontario Ministry of Government Services, and [Andrew Fogg](http://twitter.com/andrewfogg) of [import.io](import.io).

 Open Government Licence establishes rules for gov't and citizens.
 Encourages people to use #opendata.